 How to Remove Wallpaper Borders

-1. Prep the Walls: Always start from the seams.
+Always start from the seams.
 Work in small sections (about 1-2 feet) and peel off as much of the border as you can by hand from one seam to the next.
 Skip this step if the border will not come off by hand.

-2. Score Circles: Use the scoring tool to cut little circles in the wallpaper border.
+Use the scoring tool to cut little circles in the wallpaper border.
 Try not to push the tool too deeply into the wall or you may leave marks.
 Make the circles overlap each other.

-3. Prep the Solution: Prepare a solution of fabric softener and water in a clean spray bottle.
+Prepare a solution of fabric softener and water in a clean spray bottle.
 I use a 50/50 mix of softener and water, but you can use less softener if you have paper borders.
 If the borders are plastic coated or have been on the wall a long time, you may need more softener.

-4. Soak It Up: Fill a bucket half full with warm soapy water and place your sponge/rag into the bucket.
+Fill a bucket half full with warm soapy water and place your sponge/rag into the bucket.

-5. Spray the Wall: Spray the softener water mix into the little holes you created with the scoring tool.
+Spray the softener water mix into the little holes you created with the scoring tool.

-6. Wipe It In: Use a sponge or rag to soak up the liquid that drips down the wall and smear it into the border.
+Use a sponge or rag to soak up the liquid that drips down the wall and smear it into the border.

-7. Start Peeling: Allow the liquid to soak into the board for at least five to ten minutes and then start peeling.
+Allow the liquid to soak into the board for at least five to ten minutes and then start peeling.
 Try to peel first with your hands by grabbing a loose seam or corner.
 Peel off what you can and spray more liquid onto the additional layers.

-8. Scrape It Off: Once you have peeled away all that you can with your hands, start using your scrapper/putty knife to remove the rest.
+Once you have peeled away all that you can with your hands, start using your scrapper/putty knife to remove the rest.
 Be careful not to damage the wall while scrapping.

-9. Wipe the Wall: Use a sponge or rag to fully clean the wall before you move onto the next section.
+Use a sponge or rag to fully clean the wall before you move onto the next section.

-10. Clean Things Up: It's a good idea to immediately put the wallpaper you remove into a garbage bag before moving onto the next section.
+It's a good idea to immediately put the wallpaper you remove into a garbage bag before moving onto the next section.
 If the wet paper is left on the floor, it can dry on your carpeting and damage the floor.